 Seeing as DDD’s mission is to offer quality sustainable alternatives to disposable products, criteria like reusability and social responsibility according to international certification would then be prioritized.

 In 2019, DDD opens a storefront and starts organizing workshops, thus getting involved in its community in a more concrete way, mingling with people with shared values, and providing further information when the shop can’t offer a product as a solution.
 Using her selection criteria, Mainguy can then partner with local businesses and offer creative classes to her clients, ranging from knitting lessons to soap making.
-Similarly to The Baltic Club’s Creative Sessions, DDD’ workshops are on hold until the end of the health crisis.
+Similarly to The Baltic Club’s former Creative Sessions, DDD’ workshops are on hold until the end of the health crisis.

 DDD's popularity skyrocketed since its opening on Beaubien Street, and The Baltic Club has had the chance to be featured there since the beginning.
 We feel honoured to be attached to this awesome brand, as its sustainability mission is in perfect balance with our values.